Formation Of Anders Army

 Anders Recruitment Camp At Buzuluk During A Warmer Spell

-It was whilst in Buzuluk that Anders also managed to organise 100,000 English uniforms for the soldiers, these arriving into Archangel.
+It was whilst in Buzuluk that Anders also managed to organise 100,000 English uniforms for the soldiers of Anders army, these arriving into Archangel.
 Other accounts will tell you that the Polish army took up English uniforms in The Middle East, but the fact remains that certainly 100,000 of them arrived into the Soviet Union.

 Anders Army At Koltubanka